Nonprofit storytelling: Why stories matter

-My services address these challenges directly: I help you identify, develop, write and manage content.
-You’ll notice that my story writing services - case studies, success stories and select service packages - take the guesswork out of the story building process.
+My services address these challenges directly: I help you identify, develop and write compelling content and strategic communications.
+You’ll notice that my story writing services take the guesswork out of the story building process.
 Choosing any of these services means that you can stop worrying about:

 - How many stories you have each month or year

 - Making stories easy to read and understand